 Look for Pairs

 When finding factors, remember that factors often come in pairs.
-For example, when you find that 2 is a factor of 56 (56 ÷ 2 = 28), you also know that 28 is a factor.
+On the flip side, for example, when you find that 2 is a factor of 56 (56 ÷ 2 = 28), you also know that 28 is a factor.
 This pairing can save you time because once you find one factor, you automatically know another.

 - 1 x 56 = 56